 Rohit: Mam, the feeling is yet to sink in.
 Because the times were already tumultuous when it happened on March 25, but it feels good to finally land up somewhere because I was on this path and this journey for a while.
 It is a very nice feeling.
 Rohit, you have a unique profile.
 Please tell our viewers about yourself.
 Where are you from?
 Where and what did you study as an undergrad?
 What you do now?

 Rohit: Hello Viewers.
 My name is Dr. Rohit Singh Malan.
-I come from a village called Kamalpur in Aligarh District of India.
-I studied Medicine from the University of Delhi.
+I come from a village called Kamalpur in the Aligarh District of India.
+I studied Medicine at the University of Delhi.
 After completing it, I had an ambition of expanding my horizon; therefore, I decided to become a Civil Services officer.
 I competed in a very competitive examination in 2014.
 I was selected and landed up in the Ministry of Defense.
 I started my career as Deputy Assistant Director-General.
-Currently, I am working as a Chief Executive Officer of the Cannanore Cantonment Board in the State Kerala.
+Currently, I am working as a Chief Executive Officer of the Cannanore Cantonment Board in the State of Kerala.

 Poonam: From a cardio physician to a civil services officer, you have had a unique and successful professional career.
 Could you throw some light on your decision to switch from the medical profession to Civil Services?

 Rohit: I wanted to touch more lives and have a larger impact on society, so I decided to join the coveted civil services and passed UPSC (Union Public Service Commission) Civil Services Examination.
-It was a long three-step-process starting in 2014, culminating in my selection 2015 (1,000 out of 960,000 applicants selected), and joining the ‘Indian Défense Estates Service.’
+It was a long three-step process starting in 2014, culminating in my selection in 2015 (1,000 out of 960,000 applicants selected), and joining the ‘Indian Défense Estates Service.’
 When I supervised a multi-specialty hospital treating thousands of poor patients, I realized that as a physician, I would have treated only a few hundred patients in a year (that, too, of my specialty).
 I felt I had made the right decision to join the civil services.
 I ensured that surgeries, deliveries, including cesarean, and emergency services started operating in the hospitals and made the generic medicines available.
 With the result, we treated 31,000 more patients than the year before, including a 150% jump in ‘In Patients’.

 Poonam: When did you start thinking about an MBA?
 Why now?